umass-compsci-220/umass-compsci-220.github.io/materials/homework/closures-and-iterators.md

 - one element from the first list,
 - two more elements, one from each of the first two lists,
+- ...
-- three more elements, one from each of the first three lists, etc., util all elements are exhausted.
+- k more elements, one from each of the first k lists
+- ...
+until all elements are exhausted.

 Simply omit any elements that don't exist (from lists that have been exhausted, or are numbered higher than the array length).